 Dan is an experienced and skilled advocate with a reputation for consummate professionalism.

 Known as a leading expert on Canadian limitations law, Dan has co-authored The Law of Limitations, a legal textbook published by LexisNexis and cited extensively by the courts; Halsbury's Limitation of Actions (2017 Reissue), also published by LexisNexis; and Under the Limit, a blog reporting on developments in Canadian limitations jurisprudence (which is not quite as dry as it sounds).
-Dan speaks and writes frequently on limitations law and chairs Osgoode’s Essential Guide to Limitation Periods in Ontario professional development programme.
+Dan speaks and writes frequently on limitations law.